SingingBush/barcode4j/README.md

 ### V2 (drop in replacement):

+This fork should work as a drop in replacement of `net.sf.barcode4j:barcode4j:2.1` for most users.
+Please note however that the original was a fat-jar that included classes that are now in the `barcode4j-ant`, `barcode4j-cli`, `barcode4j-servlet`, and `barcode4j-xalan` sub-modules.
+The singingbush barcode4j is more aligned to the [barcode4j-light](https://search.maven.org/search?q=a:barcode4j-light) package that was last released in 2008.

+That said, if you've been using `net.sf.barcode4j:barcode4j:2.1` then switching to the latest `com.singingbush:barcode4j:2.+` should simply be a case of choosing the dependencies you require.
+In most cases this is likely to be a combination of `com.singingbush:barcode4j:2.+` and `com.singingbush:barcode4j-fop-ext:2.+`.

 Initially the project will continue to be a compatible drop-in replacement for existing use of `net.sf.barcode4j:barcode4j:2.1`:

  - The v2.* releases will continue to have the existing _org.krysalis.barcode4j_ package names.
- - The _barcode4j_, _barcode4j-xgc_ and _barcode4j-fop-ext_ artifacts are published to maven central.
+ - The _barcode4j_, _barcode4j-fop-ext_, _barcode4j-xgc_ and _barcode4j-xalan_ artifacts are published to maven central.
  - Releases will support JDK 1.7 and above.

 ```xml